-Training needs for staff are discussed in staff meetings and Performance Management meetings and are identified through school development planning /observations etc. Training is provided both in-house and externally through Defence Children Services (DCS).
-EPSL can provide training and support to the SENDCo.
-Teachers and LSA staff also access courses which are centrally run with online or visiting trainers.
+Training needs for staff are discussed in staff meetings and Performance Management meetings and are identified through school development planning /observations etc. Training is provided both inhouse and externally through MOD Schools.
+Our specialist support services provide training and support to the SENDCo.
+Teachers and LSA staff also access courses which are centrally run with visiting trainers.
+Teaching staff can also access training online.